Managing Tanium keys

-The Configuration > Tanium Server > Root Key Management page displays a tile for each root public key that is active, and also displays a grid that lists revocation details for revoked keys.
-In an HA deployment, the page displays the keys for both Tanium Servers, but only after you approve trust between them (see Managing Tanium Server trust).
+The Administration > Configuration > Tanium Server > Root Key Management page displays a tile for each root public key that is active, and also displays a grid that lists revocation details for revoked keys.
+In an active-active deployment, the page displays the keys for both Tanium Servers, but only after you approve trust between them (see Managing Tanium Server trust).
 You can identify keys by their Fingerprint, which is the hash digest of the key, and by the Server value.
 The root public key that the Tanium Server uses for TLS communication with Tanium Client 7.2 has a Server value of legacy-root.
 All the other keys are for TLS communication with Tanium Core Platform servers and with Tanium Client 7.4 or later.

 As a best practice to prevent unauthorized access, specify a password to encrypt the root keys that the Tanium Server stores in the pki.db file.
-In an HA deployment, perform this task on each Tanium Server.
+In an active-active deployment, perform this task on each Tanium Server.